-Units: MWh{credit}/MWh{end-use}
+Metric Names: rps_f and ces_f Units: MWh{credit}/MWh{end-use}

-These four metrics are the requirements of four portfolio standard constraints from the ReEDS model.
-Unless otherwise specified in a scenario's description, the ReEDS runs that Cambium draws from represent both renewable portfolio standards (including separate representations of wind and solar carveouts, where applicable) and clean energy standards.
+These metrics are the requirements of state-level portfolio standard constraints from the ReEDS model.
+Unless otherwise specified in a scenario's description, the ReEDS runs that Cambium draws from represent both renewable portfolio standards and clean energy standards.